leaysgur/webrtc-rfcs/markdown/draft-ietf-mmusic-ice-sip-sdp-36.md

 Once the answerer has sent the answer, it can start performing connectivity checks towards the peer candidates that were provided in the offer.

 If the offer does not indicate support of ICE, the answerer MUST NOT accept the usage of ICE.
-If the answerer still accepts the offer, the answerer MUST NOT include any ICE related SDP attributes in the answer.
+If the answerer still accepts the offer, the answerer MUST NOT include any ICE-related SDP attributes in the answer.
 Instead the answerer will generate the answer according to normal offer/answer procedures [RFC3264].

-If the answerer detects a possibility of the ICE mismatch, procedures described in (Section 3.2.5) are followed.
+If the answerer detects a possibility of an ICE mismatch, procedures described in (Section 3.2.5) are followed.

-Note:  <draft-holmberg-ice-pac>> provides guidance on finding working candidate pairs and thus preventing premature declaration of ICE failure in certain scenarios such as, if the peer has not provided any candidates, or if all provided candidates have failed or have been discarded.
+Note:  [draft-holmberg-ice-pac] provides guidance on finding working candidate pairs and thus preventing premature declaration of ICE failure in certain scenarios such as, if the peer has not provided any candidates, or if all provided candidates have failed or have been discarded.

 #### 3.3.3.
 Receiving the Initial Answer